 For more info about Shenzhen manufacturing process, please visit this website: http://shenzhen.media.mit.edu

-Special thanks to Skyler Kropper (Hand Model, thank you for spending many hours helping us), Nan-Wei Gong (help with early hardware prototyping), Pip Mothersill (Description wording), Joi Ito (Media Lab Director), bunnie Huang & Jie Qi (Shenzhen manufacturing), Alice Huang & Tara Gupta (UROPS), The Living Mobile Group & Responsive Environments group (help & support), MIT Media Lab Community.
+Special thanks to Skyler Kropper (hand model), Nan-Wei Gong (help with hardware prototyping), Pip Mothersill (description wording), Joi Ito (Shenzhen manufacturing travel support), bunnie Huang & Jie Qi (Shenzhen manufacturing advice), Alice Huang & Tara Gupta (help with prototyping), The Living Mobile Group & Responsive Environments group (help & support), MIT Media Lab Community.